CCOM-4027/follow-the-leader-8-/README.md

 follow-the-leader-8-
 ====================

 Final Project for Database Course.
-Automating a form fill out process for the Computer Science Department at the University of Puerto Rico, Rio Piedras Campus
+Automating a form fill out process for the Computer Science Department at the University of Puerto Rico, Rio Piedras Campus.

+This was a team project by @elbuo8, @chrisrodz and @makobi